 Root Canal Therapy

-Root canal therapy or endodontic treatment can often be performed in one or two visits.
-Advanced Dental Associates of East Stroudsburg examines and radiographs the infected tooth.
-A local anesthetic is administered and after the tooth is profoundly numb a protective sheet is put over the area to isolate saliva from the tooth during the procedure.
-An opening in the crown or top of the tooth is made in order to clean out the infection found in the pulp chamber and root canals of the lower half of the tooth.
+Root canal therapy or endodontic treatments are usually done is one or two appointments.
+Our highly skilled staff at Advanced Dental Associates of East Stroudsburg evaluate and radiograph the problemed tooth.
+We administer a local anesthetic once your tooth is numb the surrounding area is protected from saliva.
+We make an opening in the crown or top of the tooth and clean the infection in the pulp chamber and root canals of the lower half of the tooth.

-After the space is cleaned the root canals are filled with biocompatible material.
-A gutta percha is placed with an adhesive cement to ensure complete sealing of the root canal.
-In most cases, a temporary filling is placed to close the opening.
+Once the area is cleaned the root canals are filled with biocompatible material.
+A gutta percha is combined with an adhesive cement to fully seal the root canal.
+A temporary filling is often used to close the opening until a permanent crown is put on.
+This helps protect and restore the tooth to full functionality.
+A post can be placed inside the tooth if it needs a stronger structure.

 Signs and Symptoms